sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_android.md

 ## Lefebure

-[Lefebure NTRIP Client](https://play.google.com/store/apps/details?id=com.lefebure.ntripclient&hl=en_US) is the original app for getting correction from an NTRIP caster and down over Bluetooth.
+[Lefebure NTRIP Client](https://play.google.com/store/apps/details?id=com.lefebure.ntripclient&hl=en_US) is the *original* app for getting correction from an NTRIP caster and down over Bluetooth.
+It's an oldie but a goodie.

 **Note:** Most GIS apps will not need Lefebure or Mock Location enabled and this section can be skipped.